thenumbernine/Tensor/README.md

 - eventually merge `_sym` and `_asym` with `_symR` and `_asymR` ... but don't til enough sorts/loops are compile-time.

 - `operator+=` etc for AntiSymRef

+- move RangeObj from Tensor/Grid.h to its own thing, and make tensor read and write iterators use RangeObj.
+	Then chagne interior() to use RangeObj instead of a temp object's iterator.